Stomach-ache/PU-Learning/README.md

 # PU Learning

-This repo leaves cutting-edge researches regarding Positive and Unlabeled learning (or PU learning).
+This repo leaves state-of-the-art work regarding Positive and Unlabeled learning (or PU learning).

 For better reading experiences, please clone and open it with local markdown editors for the issues of tex equations, which are not currently rendered by Github.